jennijuju/ATS041AionFungibleTokenReferenceImplementation/ATS041Standard.md

 public static int AIP041Granularity();
 ```

-The granularity is the smallest number of tokens (in the basic unit, [nAmp](https://github.com/aionnetwork/aion/wiki/Aion-Terminology)) which MAY be minted, sent and burned in any transaction.
+The granularity is the smallest number of tokens (the basic unit in the internal denomination, [nAmp](https://github.com/aionnetwork/aion/wiki/Aion-Terminology)) which MAY be minted, sent and burned in any transaction.

-The following rules MUST be applied regarding the *granularity*:
+The following rules MUST be applied regarding the *token granularity*:

 - The *granularity* value MUST be set at creation time.
 - The *granularity* value MUST NOT be changed ever.